Bazdi/zeiterfassung1337/OPTIMIZATIONS.md

   ```

 - Use ISR for pages that can be static with periodic refresh (set `export const revalidate = N` in page/layout files).
+ - For highly dynamic user-specific data, consider `no-store` on responses or `export const dynamic = "force-dynamic"`.
+ - Control prefetch behavior on heavy lists of links to avoid bandwidth spikes: `<Link prefetch={false} />`.
+ - Add `loading.tsx` and `error.tsx` per segment to improve streaming UX and error isolation.

 ## Prisma + SQLite